fallahn/xygine/Demo/readme.md

 * squatmo

 Other names are ignored.

+An optional object layer named 'crates' can exist for placing crate objects in a map.
+Objects must be named 'crate', with an optional property 'explosive' which should be a boolean, set to true if the crate should explode on destruction.

 Finally, maps have an optional property `round_time` which is a floating point value, in seconds, that defines how long the map will run before the